marcel-van-de-kamp/movie-assignments/exercises/06 - using the new control flow/assignment.md

   - Move the movie list and detail elements from the app component template to the movies component template.
   - Move the imports of the movie detail, movie list component and ngIf from the app component to the movies component.
   - Import the movies component into the app component and add it to the imports array.
-  - Add the movies component cw-movies in the template of the app component, to get the application working again.
+  - Add the movies component cw-movies in the HTML template of the app component, to get the application working again.

 - From Angular 18+, Angular will work with a new control flow.
 The new declarative control flow brings the functionality of NgIf, NgFor, and NgSwitch into the framework itself.
 Please read the documentation to see what the changes are.
 - To start with the new control flow, execute the following angular-cli command `ng g @angular/core:control-flow`.